Create a public project in your organization

 Before you can create a public project, you must enable anonymous access for your organization.

 From your web browser, sign in to Azure DevOps.
 You must be signed in to create a public project.

-Choose the Azure DevOps logo to open Projects.
-Then choose Admin settings.
+Choose Azure DevOps to open Projects.
+Then, choose Admin settings.

 Choose the Policy page, and select On for Anonymous access to projects.